ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/recn_sprite_editing/recn_sprite_editing.md

 10. <a name="10"></a> Once you’ve selected the best first frame, next change the “Palette Import Option” to Replace Palette.
 Use the Import button to import your edited frame that matches the one that Tinke is displaying.
 Since you picked “Replace Palette”, this will replace the colors in the related palette with all the colors of your sprite.
 So in my example, this would change the colors on `trbgra_1.RLCN`.

-	This is why it was so important to find the right frame that showed all of your colors in step #10.
+	This is why it was so important to find the right frame that showed all of your colors in <a href="#10">step 10</a>.
 To make sure all colors were added into the new palette.
-All 8 of the frames that the ball throw sprite I am editing will pull their colors from trbgra_1.RLCN.
+All 8 of the frames that the ball throw sprite I am editing will pull their colors from `trbgra_1.RLCN`.
 So if I pick a first frame that is missing colors that the others need, those other frames will have those colors removed when you import them.

 	[![Palette import button in Tinke](img/tinke_palette_import.png)](img/tinke_palette_import.png)